ankitects/anki-manual/src/deck-options.md

 given 12 days.
 This option is only available when the [experimental scheduler](https://faqs.ankiweb.net/the-anki-2.1-scheduler.html) is enabled in the preferences.

-Turning off **bury related…​** will prevent Anki from [burying siblings](studying.md#siblings-and-burying), and instead Anki will just try to avoid showing siblings directly after one another in the same session.

 Review cards are always shown in random order.
 If you wish to see them in a different order, you can use a [filtered deck](filtered-decks.md).
 More